-What is 'Drynuary' or Dry January?
+A Dry January primer

 Tips to succeed

 You may want to replace that rush from alcohol with a sugar high instead.
-(Photo: Milos Batinic/Shutterstock)
+(Photo: Milos Batinic/Shutterstock.com)

 If you normally drink, whether occasionally or on a regular basis, it might be tough to go cold turkey.
 Some things to consider: